 Wildfowl & Wetlands Trust

 Wetlands are home to more types of wildlife than almost any other habitat, including animals as diverse as birds, mammals, insects and amphibians.
-Wildfowl & Wetlands Trust (WWT) has nine Wetland Centres, which welcome nearly a million visitors a year.
+Wildfowl & Wetlands Trust has nine Wetland Centres, which welcome nearly a million visitors a year.

 Wetlands teem with biodiversity.
 They are part of our natural infrastructure, providing essential protection against climate change, floods, droughts and pollution.
 They are also vital for our health and wellbeing.

 WWT is the UK's leading wetland conservation charity.
 It conserves, restores and creates wetlands, saving wetland wildlife and inspiring everyone to value the amazing things healthy wetlands achieve for people and nature.
 WWT was founded by conservationist and artist Sir Peter Scott in 1946 and today manages nine wetland reserves across England, Scotland and Wales.
 Large swathes of the charity's reserves are of international conservation importance and enjoy protective designations.
 WWT's vision is a world where healthy wetland nature thrives and enriches lives.